Gur-e-Amir: Nearby monuments

 Some consider the Gur-e Amir, Ruhabad mausoleum and Aksaray mausoleum to be a combined ensemble because of their closeness.

-Ruhabad (14th century) is a small mausoleum and is said to contain a hair of the Islamic prophet Muhammad.
+Ruhabad (14th century) is a small mausoleum and is said to contain a hair of Muhammad.
 The one-story madrasah now accommodates craftsmens' shops.
 There is a functioning mosque next door to the madrasah.
 All three combine into one ensemble.

 The Aksaray mausoleum (15th century), recently restored, is located on a quiet street behind Gur-e Amir.